FeifeiXiao-lab/modSaRa2/README.md

 ## FAQ
 1. Why am I cecieving the following error?
 ```
-ERROR: dependency âRcppArmadilloâ is not available for package âmodSaRa2â
+ERROR: dependency RcppArmadillo is not available for package âmodSaRa2â
 ```
 modSaRa2 is built on both language R and C++, R package RcppArmadillo is required.